lovesimly/storm-expanse/README.md

 # storm-expanse
-Process Kafka message with JStorm
+Process Kafka message,write it to Elasticsearch with JStorm